 Profile

-I received a PhD degree in Computer Science from Aalborg University, Denmark in 2000 and a degree in Information Systems (Magister) from Johannes Kepler Universität (JKU) Linz, Austria.
-I had the privilege to work as a research assistant at Department of Spatial Information Science and Engineering, University of Maine, USA (1996-97), an assistant professor at the Department of Computer Science, Aalborg University, Denmark (2000-02), a researcher at the Computer Technology Institute, Greece (2002-2008), and a senior researcher, founder and head of the geoinformatics dept. at IMIS, Research Center “ATHENA” in Athens, Greece (2008-2012).
+I received my PhD degree in Computer Science, working with Christian S. Jensen, from Aalborg University, Denmark in 2000 and a degree in Information Systems (Magister) from Johannes Kepler Universität (JKU) Linz, Austria.
+I had the privilege to work as a research assistant for Max Egenhofer at the Department of Spatial Information Science and Engineering, University of Maine, USA (1996-97), as an assistant professor at the Department of Computer Science, Aalborg University, Denmark (2000-02), as a researcher at the Computer Technology Institute, Greece (2002-2008), and as a senior researcher and founder of the Geoinformatics Department, working with Timos Sellis at IMSI, Research Center “ATHENA” in Athens, Greece (2008-2012).

 TEACHING - I teach courses related to geospatial data management, Linked Data, Web application development using open-source software, and data visualization.